gleitz/browse-on-github.el/README.md

 browse-on-github.el
 ========================

-View files from Emacs on Github
+View files from Emacs on Github.

 In the course of a project it helps to share pointers to specific files and lines of code with others.
 I use Github for this task, sharing URLs like: [https://github.com/gleitz/howdoi/blob/master/howdoi/howdoi.py#L156](https://github.com/gleitz/howdoi/blob/master/howdoi/howdoi.py#L156).